fenago/generative-adversarial-networks/chapter_22/Lab_17.md

 ```

-### 22.5.
-How to Implement Adversarial and L1 Loss

-475

 Running the example first summarizes the model.
 The output of the model summary was
 omitted here for brevity.
 The model has a single input and output, but the skip connections
 make the summary difficult to read.
 A plot of the model is created showing much the same
 information in a graphical form.
 The model is complex, and the plot helps to understand the
 skip connections and their impact on the number of filters in the decoder.

 Note: Creating a plot of the model assumes that the pydot and graphviz libraries are
 installed.
 If this is a problem, you can comment out the import statement and the function call
 for plot model().

 Working backward from the output layer, if we look at the Concatenate layers and the first
 Conv2DTranspose layer of the decoder, we can see the number of channels as:

 - 128, 256, 512, 1024, 1024, 1024, 1024, 512

 Reversing this list gives the stated configuration of the number of filters for each layer in the
 decoder from the paper of:

 - CD512-CD1024-CD1024-C1024-C1024-C512-C256-C128

 The model summary and plot where left out here for brevity.
 Now that we have defined
 both models, we can look at how the generator model is updated via the discriminator model.

-22.5

-How to Implement Adversarial and L1 Loss
+## How to Implement Adversarial and L1 Loss

 The discriminator model can be updated directly, whereas the generator model must be updated
 via the discriminator model.
 This can be achieved by defining a new composite model in Keras